bartmichu/node-urbackup-server-api/README.md

 npm install urbackup-server-api
 ```

-Basic example to print names of clients with failed file backups:
+Example script implementing this module, used to display the names of clients with failed file backups:

 ```javascript
 const { UrbackupServer } = require('urbackup-server-api');